BoboTiG/python-fastest-json-module/README.md

 Benchmarks are run from a [GitHub workflow](.github/workflows/benchmark.yml).

-See the [requirements.txt](requirements.txt) file for exact modules being tested.
+See the [requirements.txt](requirements.txt) file for exact modules being tested, and [which imports](bench-json.py#L9) are being used in the benchmark script.

 ## Results